Pokémon Legends: Arceus: Story

-In the post-game, the player teams up with Volo, a member of the Gingko Guild merchant group who assisted the player throughout the game, to seek out all of the Plates associated with Arceus.
-Through this journey, the player encounters a number of other legendary Pokémon, each one holding a Plate.
-Arriving at the Temple of Sinnoh for the last plate, Volo betrays the player and attempts to steal the Plates from the player to draw out Arceus and subjugate it to make a new world.
-Volo also reveals he allied himself with Giratina to open the spacetime rift in a failed attempt to drive out Arceus, sending the legendary caught at the end of the game mad.
-The player defeats both Volo and Giratina, securing the final Plate and transforming the player's Celestica Flute item into the Azure Flute.
-Once all other Pokémon (excluding Shaymin and Darkrai, which are only obtainable with save data from other games) have been captured, the player can play the Azure Flute at the Temple of Sinnoh to encounter Arceus.
-After the player proves themselves in battle, Arceus bestows upon them a part of itself, so that it may explore the world that it created by the player's side.
+In the post-game, the player teams up with Volo, a member of the Ginkgo Guild merchant group who assisted them, to find the Plates associated with Arceus.
+As they do, the player encounters several legendary Pokémon, each one holding a Plate.
+Upon arriving at the Temple of Sinnoh for the last Plate, Volo betrays the player and attempts to steal the Plates from them to draw out Arceus and subjugate it to create a new world using its powers.
+He also reveals he allied with Giratina to open the spacetime rift in a failed attempt to drive out Arceus, sending the caught legendary mad.
+The player defeats both Volo and Giratina, securing the final Plate and transforming the Celestica Flute into the Azure Flute.
+Once all other Pokémon (excluding promotional Pokémon which require outside games to acquire) have been captured, the player can play the Azure Flute at the Temple of Sinnoh to encounter Arceus.
+After the player proves themselves in battle, Arceus bestows upon them a part of itself so that it can explore the world that it created by their side.

 Development

-Pokémon Legends: Arceus is the first known project by Game Freak in the action role-playing subgenre.

 Marketing and release

-Pokémon Legends: Arceus was first revealed in the Pokémon Presents on February 26, 2021 alongside Pokémon Brilliant Diamond and Shining Pearl as part of the Pokémon 25th Anniversary celebration.
-According to the official Pokémon Twitter account, it serves as a "premake" to Diamond and Pearl.
-During a Pokémon Presents on August 18, 2021, new trailer was revealed with a focus on exploration and story background, as well as new Pokémon.
-On September 28, 2021, a new trailer showcased some of the game's customization, menus, characters, and Kleavor, a new Pokémon.
-On October 19, 2021, an artificially corrupted "found footage" CGI video was showcased teasing new Pokémon.
+Pokémon Legends: Arceus was first revealed in the Pokémon Presents on 26 February 2021 alongside Pokémon Brilliant Diamond and Shining Pearl as part of the Pokémon 25th Anniversary celebration.
+It was referred to as a "pre-remake" (a portmanteau of prequel and remake) of previous Sinnoh games (Diamond, Pearl, and Platinum) by the official Pokémon Twitter account.
+During a Pokémon Presents on 18 August 2021, new trailer was revealed with a focus on exploration and story background, as well as new Pokémon.
+On 28 September 2021, a new trailer showcased some of the game's customization, menus, characters, and Kleavor, a new Pokémon.
+On 19 October 2021, an artificially corrupted "found footage" CGI video was showcased teasing new Pokémon.
 Two days later, it was confirmed that the obscured Pokémon were regional forms of Zorua and Zoroark.
-On December 9, 2021, the official Pokémon Twitter account teased a Poké Ball-related announcement for Legends: Arceus.
+On 9 December 2021, the official Pokémon Twitter account teased a Poké Ball-related announcement for Legends: Arceus.
 The next day, a regional variant of Voltorb, a Pokémon based on Poké Balls, was announced.
-On December 15, 2021, a new trailer showcased several factions present in the game, as well as their leaders.
-On January 7, 2022, an overview trailer was released in Japanese, showcasing the world, people, and Pokémon.
-However, the trailer was not localized into English until January 24, 2022.
+On 15 December 2021, a new trailer showcased several factions present in the game, as well as their leaders.
+On 7 January 2022, an overview trailer was released in Japanese, showcasing the world, people, and Pokémon.
+However, the trailer was not localized into English until 24 January 2022.

-The game was released worldwide on January 28, 2022.
+The game was released worldwide on 28 January 2022.
 Exclusive in-game and physical bonuses were given out to those who pre-ordered the game digitally or physically.
 In Japan, those who pre-ordered Pokémon Legends: Arceus received a gold holographic artbook along with a limited edition Arceus promotional trading card.

-A free content update, Daybreak, was announced and released on February 27, 2022.
+A free content update, Daybreak, was announced and released on 27 February 2022.